sreher/au-cooking-events/README.md

-      ✔ should be tested that participants can join the events ✔ should be tested that the event seats restrictions works ✔ should be checked that the minimum event seats is right ✔ should prevent to enter the event without the incorrect event fee Distributing event tests
+      ✔ should be tested that participants can join the events ✔ should be tested that the event seats restrictions works ✔ should be checked that the minimum event seats is right ✔ should prevent to enter the event without the incorrect event deposit Distributing event tests
       ✔ should revert with message: The minimum number of participants has not been reached ✔ should revert with message: Only the owner can call this function